netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 The default dashboards provided by Dynatrace are basic without much interactive control.
 Still, the single node dashboards are well thought and provide a good summary.
 Multi-node dashboards are not provided, but there are a few charts is some sections that provide some limited view on multi-node information.

 We found the custom dashboards of Dynatrace confusing and hard to use.
-The point-and-click functionality is not that useful and users are advised to switch to advanced mode for talking full control of queries.
-The advanced mode is based on a query language.
-This was the case even for basic queries, since either we couldn't select what we needed, or the labels provided were using IDs instead of names.
+The point-and-click functionality is so limited that is useless.
+Users have to learn Dynatrace's query language to take control of their charts.

+For some strange reason, custom charts created show labels as UUIDs (we tried network interfaces, disks, processes, hosts, etc), which makes them awkward, without providing an easy way to reveal their names.

 The metrics explorer provided, provides a lot of information per metric, but it misses the most important one: information about the cardinality of the metrics (i.e. how many time-series each metric has, based on what attributes).
 This means that you have to query each metric in a way to understand its cardinality, and then perform the query you need.
+Also, the metrics explorer lists a lot of information that is not available in your environment.
+It is like Dynatrace tried to list everything that they can potentially collect, independently of whether it is available or not.

+When editing custom charts, the metric selector provides friendly names for the metrics, but these names are frequently overlapping to each other.
+For example "Bytes Received" is listed for hosts, network interfaces and processes.
+So, you have to select each of them to get additional information and find the one you need.

+When slicing and dicing metrics in custom charts, Dynatrace does not provide any contextual information.
+For example, when you filter for processes, you have to know the process names.
+There is no auto complete to help you understand what is available.

 ### Datadog

 The default dashboards provided by Datadog are basic.
-Datadog provides some multi-node dashboards, however these are also quite limited and probably serve as a quick access for users to clone and customize.
+Datadog provides some multi-node dashboards, however these are also quite limited and probably serve as a quick access for users to copy and customize.

 Creating custom dashboards with Datadog is a more pleasant experience compared to Dynatrace.
-When comparing the two, Datadog seems that is more focused on providing a smoother, quicker and easier experience to users.
-The whole experience is point and click and Datadog did an excellent job in providing context sensitive information at every step.
+Datadog has solved all the problems that still exist in Dynatrace, so it provides a smoother, faster and easier experience for users.

+It is interesting that Datadog allows creating charts that combine metrics and values extracted from logs.
+So, you can create a chart that has dimensions from both metrics and logs in the same chart.
+However, the information available in Processes, or Network Performance (sockets) is not available in custom dashboards.
+So, while you can extract metrics from logs, you cannot chart for disk I/O, memory, CPU utilization, etc of processes or sockets.
+This seems contrary to the promise for "integrated" tools that is advertised.

+The labels provided are limited.
+For example we couldn't filter by physical or virtual network interfaces, disk type, make or model, etc.

 ### Instana